 If you are staying up on the North Shore of Kauai, you’ll probably spend a lot of time at Hanalei Beach.
 This is where you’ll find the iconic Hanalei Pier.

 But the beach itself is pretty fabulous.
 The sand is super soft and perfect for kids who want to dig or build sandcastles.
+Plus, it is just such a beautiful beach to enjoy.

-Because it’s located on Hanalei Bay, the water is very calm and there’s plenty of beach for families to stay and play all day.
+Because it’s located on Hanalei Bay, the water is very calm, and there’s plenty of beach for families to stay and play all day.

 I recommend grabbing lunch from one of the Hanalei food trucks and eating at the beach!
 There are tons of fun things to do in Hanalei for all types of travelers.